shearpaladin/CMPUT404-assignment-css-hell/README.md

 - Made first letter in a paragraph of an h2 a dropcap (got the idea from Spongebob)
 - Changed background image into an old yellow rustic scroll theme
 - formatted <pre> tag to wrap text at the end
+- centered table of contents
-- Set following for image tag
+- Set following for image tag:

 ```css
 img {